 7. Clearly describe practice reasoning for all proposed recommendations.

-Self Directed Learning: for 6 hour(s) per Week for 4 weeks
+Self-Directed 6 hour(s) per Week for 4 Weeks